reduardo7/Match/README.md

-QMatcher
+Match
 =======
 [ ![your alt][1]](http://jsfiddle.net/tujamaica/rmznm/embedded/result/)

 [1]: https://www.dropbox.com/s/tbcsx9betbxaaq6/qmatcher-preview.png?dl=1

-QMatcher is a non-dependency javascript function.
+Match is a non-dependency javascript function.
 I wrote it to try to copy the find all function of the popular text editor sublime text (ctrl+p) in windows or (command+p) in mac.
 I just wanted to wrap each coincidence of a user input between html tags and, as result, i came up was this nice little function.